tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 ### Performance Analysis

 In order to evaluate the TinyVMI system, we conduct a simple analysis and experiment to show its efficiency.
-We build two VM domains with LibVMI on the same Xen hypervisor for comparison.
+We build two VM domains with LibVMI on the same hypervisor for comparison.
 One guest VM running Mini-OS with LibVMI and another VM, Dom0, running Linux (Ubuntu 16.04) with LibVMI.
 The target VM being introspected is a 64-bit Linux (Ubuntu 16.04).
 Results are shown in Fig.2 and Fig.3.

 <figure>